DigitalHealthcareLab/JointAttention/README.md

 * Cut-offs for multi-labels are based on on ADOS CSS or CARS cut-off scores

 ## How to run codes
-* Run 'process_multiple_targets.sh to train and validate models
+* Run *code/process_multiple_targets.sh* to train and validate models
-* Run 'draw_bargraph.py' to get graphical performance measure results
+* Run *code/draw_bargraph.py* to get graphical performance measure results
-* Run 'draw_clustermap.py' to draw cluster maps using attention weights
+* Run *code/draw_clustermap.py* to draw cluster maps using attention weights
-* Run 'draw_gradcam.py' to draw gradcam on RGB videos used in model training
+* Run *code/draw_gradcam.py* to draw gradcam on RGB videos used in model training